mmakaay/esphome-xiaomi_bslamp2/doc/flashing.md

 ## Opening the lamp, to expose the PCB

+*Tip: you can click on all images from below to view them in full size.*

 Remove the rubber pads from the botton of the lamp, to get access to 4 screws that attach the bottom to the rest of the lamp.